 “KJV onlyism” is a relatively new movement among Christians.
-They believe that the King James version 1611 is the only inspired, true and perfect Bible in the world today.
-Thus, the NIV, NLT, RSV, NASB, and all other Bible translations (even the NKJV) are alleged drawn from corrupted Egyptian manuscripts.
-As a former KJV onlyite who used to view fellow Christians using modern Bible versions as “apostates”, the illogic, fanaticism and intellectual dishonesty that mare this position eventually led me out of it.
+These folks believe that the King James version 1611 is the only inspired, true and perfect Bible in the world today.
+Thus, the NIV, NLT, RSV, NASB, and all other Bible translations (even the NKJV) were allegedly drawn from corrupted Egyptian manuscripts.
+As a former KJV onlyite who used to view fellow Christians using modern Bible versions as “apostates”, the illogic, fanaticism and intellectual dishonesty that mare this position ultimately led me out of it.

 Riplinger claims that the purpose of her book is to prove that there is “an alliance between the new versions of the Bible (NIV, NASB, Living Bible and others) and the chief conspirators in the New Age Movement’s push for a One World Religion.” (p.
 1)

 This statement indicates that her approach wasn’t objective, because she had already decided on her conclusion.
-The book has a tone of conspiracy theory – finding the New Age behind every bush.
+The book is actually based on a conspiracy theory an attempt to find New Age philosophies behind every bush.
 Most of what she did in the book was to collect New Age concepts, teachings and strategies and impose them upon modern Bible translations, while at the same time rationalizing away the KJV’s similar vulnerability.

 Anyone who knows about the New Age religion will find the claim of the New Age forming an alliance with bible translators to create a one world religion quite absurd.
 For one, the New Age movement don’t need (or use) the Bible as a final authority.
 Here are other problems with this theory.